Lendica/documentation/README.md

 Passed callback is going to be called when there was any change to invoices during page lifecycle.
 Subscription is not called for initial load of invoices.
 Returns callback to dispose subscription.

-### Hiding iTab
+### Hiding iBranch

-To allow a customer to hide the iTab from your web application you may call the destroy method.
-This will remove all DOM nodes associated with the iTab and clear memory.
+To allow a customer to hide the iBranch from your web application you may call the destroy method.
+This will remove all DOM nodes associated with the iBranch and clear memory.

 ```javascript
 lendica.destroy();
 ```

-#### Showing iTab after hidden
+#### Showing iBranch after hidden

-To allow the customer to unhide the iTab, you may simply call the init function again with the parameters discussed above.
+To allow the customer to unhide the iBranch, you may simply call the init function again with the parameters discussed above.

-Call `lendica.init` with credentials and config again to re-initialize the iTab
+Call `lendica.init` with credentials and config again to re-initialize the iBranch

 ### Move to Production

 Once the testing is done and you are ready for production, please specify "PRODUCTION" in the "environment" variable.
-The iTab script will automatically call routes in production environment.
+The iBranch script will automatically call routes in production environment.